Ramb0a/awesome-cloud-native/README.md

 The key to winning at FinOps is getting an allocation strategy up and running, and doing it early and consistently.
 To do so, you need to get cross-team visibility.

-Too often—even in this book—the focus is on the cost of the infrastructure itself.
+Too often the focus is on the cost of the infrastructure itself.
 But the biggest cost in software development is commonly the people.
 Consider this closely when looking at both sides of the serverless argument.
 The people cost (e.g., salaries) may cancel out any infrastructure savings when you’re considering a move from a monolithic application to a serverless one.
 Coming back to the benefits versus effort, you should consider the overall.

 The entire discussion on serverless—as with all things FinOps—should be grounded in the goal of FinOps: it’s not about saving money; it’s about making money.
 On your cloud bill, serverless could actually end up being more expensive for certain applications, or it might save a ton of money for others.
 The real cost you incur in order to achieve those savings will be the people cost, but the real benefit you gain from serverless may well be shorter time to market.
 And when it comes to competitive advantage, opportunity costs outweigh many real costs.

-### FinOps Common Terms

-* Cost Allocation - The process of splitting up a cloud bill and associating the costs to each cost center.
-* Wasted usage - Resource usage that isn’t actively used by an organization but is provisioned
-* Rightsizing - When a cloud resource is provisioned larger than is required, it’s considered oversized.
-Rightsizing changes the size of provisioned resources to better match need
-* On-demand rate - Normal or base rate public pricing paid for a cloud resource
-* Rate Reduction - Reserved Instances (RIs), Committed Use Discounts (CUDs), or commercial agreements between org and CSP to receive a lower rate for resources used
-* Cost Avoidance - a reduction in amount of cost for the current month’s billing cycle by reducing usage (not found in bill)
-* Cost Savings – Reduction of rate paid for resources (found in bill)
-* Savings Realized - savings applied to billing data – good for tracking FinOps progress
-* Savings Potential -predict amount of savings using existing commitments and commercial agreements prior to savings realized
-* Reservations/Commitments - precommited resource utilization for rate reduction
-* Reservations unused/unutilized - every hour of precommit not used
-* Resevation waste – if discount is not larger than cost of unused reservation, costing more than you would save
-* Covered Useage – Resource charges discounted by reservation
-* Coverable Useage – not all cloud useage is coverable – when usage reservation would result  in savings it fall under
-* Amoratized Costs – resources/reservations with upfront fees, with fees divided out among payments
-* Fully loaded costs – actual costs of cloud spend including discounts
-* Chargeback - happens when the actual cost being incurred is allocated back to the budget or P&L of an individual team.
-* Showback - happens when you show teams what they are spending, but the dollars are allocated internally from a central budget.

 Hourly data is required to do higher-level FinOps functions like RI planning.

 Cloud billing isn’t monthly like the data center billing finance teams are used to.
 It’s much more granular, and if you want to make an apples-to-apples comparison, you need to look at the same lengths of time, whether that’s 10 days or 10 hours.

+### FinOps Common Terms

+* **Cost Allocation** - The process of splitting up a cloud bill and associating the costs to each cost center.
+* **Wasted usage** - Resource usage that isn’t actively used by an organization but is provisioned
+* **Rightsizing** - When a cloud resource is provisioned larger than is required, it’s considered oversized.
+Rightsizing changes the size of provisioned resources to better match need
+* **On-demand rate** - Normal or base rate public pricing paid for a cloud resource
+* **Rate Reduction** - Reserved Instances (RIs), Committed Use Discounts (CUDs), or commercial agreements between org and CSP to receive a lower rate for resources used
+* **Cost Avoidance** - a reduction in amount of cost for the current month’s billing cycle by reducing usage (not found in bill)
+* **Cost Savings** – Reduction of rate paid for resources (found in bill)
+* **Savings Realized** - savings applied to billing data – good for tracking FinOps progress
+* **Savings Potential** -predict amount of savings using existing commitments and commercial agreements prior to savings realized
+* **Reservations/Commitments** - precommited resource utilization for rate reduction
+* **Reservations unused/unutilized** - every hour of precommit not used
+* **Resevation waste** – if discount is not larger than cost of unused reservation, costing more than you would save
+* **Covered Useage** – Resource charges discounted by reservation
+* **Coverable Useage** – not all cloud useage is coverable – when usage reservation would result  in savings it fall under
+* **Amoratized Costs** – resources/reservations with upfront fees, with fees divided out among payments
+* **Fully loaded costs** – actual costs of cloud spend including discounts
+* **Chargeback** - happens when the actual cost being incurred is allocated back to the budget or P&L of an individual team.
+* **Showback** - happens when you show teams what they are spending, but the dollars are allocated internally from a central budget.
-Spend = Usage × Rate
+* **Spend** = Usage × Rate

 ### FinOps References